 • In Instant Pot, add ingredients in exact same order: onion, garlic, turmeric, coriander, curry powder, cumin, salt, green lentils, water, coconut milk and tomato paste.
 Do not stir!

-• Cover, set pressure valve to Sealing and press Pressure Cooking on High for 25 minutes.
+• Cover, set pressure valve to Sealing and press Pressure Cook on High for 25 minutes.
 After do Quick Release to release the pressure by turning the valve to Venting.

 Video